githubixx/ansible-role-wireguard/README.md

 Linux
 -----

 This role is mainly tested with Ubuntu 20.04 (Focal Fossa) and Archlinux.
 Ubuntu 18.04 (Bionic Beaver), Debian 10 (Buster), Debian 11 (Bullseye), Fedora 34 (or later), CentOS 7, AlmaLinux, Rocky Linux and openSUSE Leap 15.3 should also work and are tested via the provided [Molecule tests](https://github.com/githubixx/ansible-role-wireguard#testing) (see further down below).
 It should also work with `Raspbian Buster` but for this one there is no test available.
-MacOS (see below) should also work partitially but is only best effort.
+MacOS and Windows (see below) should also work partitially but is only best effort.

 MacOS
 -----